Chrisinho8/databricks-data-engineer-associate/README.md

 4. Aim to clear **38 / 45 on both exams** before you book the real thing.
 5. Practice hands-on in Databricks Free Edition.
 The exam rewards having actually done the tasks, especially the CI/CD and Spark UI material.
-## 🚫 Not included on purpose

-The official Databricks exam-guide PDF is Databricks' copyrighted document and is **not** redistributed here.
-Download it from the official certification page linked above.

 ## 📄 License